jarekmachaj/jarekmachaj.github.io/_posts/2020-08-15-Fixing-It-was-not-possible-to-find-any-compatible-framework-version.md

 ---
 layout: post
-title: Fixing build error: It was not possible to find any compatible framework version
+title: Fixing build error - It was not possible to find any compatible framework version
 ---

 Full error: